apache/doris/docs/en/extending-doris/spark-doris-connector.md

 # Spark Doris Connector

-Spark Doris Connector can support reading data stored in Doris through Spark.
+Spark Doris Connector can support reading data stored in Doris through Spark and writing data to Doris .

-- The current version only supports reading data from `Doris`.
+- When read data from Doris , you can map the `Doris` table to` DataFrame` or `RDD`, it is recommended to use` DataFrame`.
-- You can map the `Doris` table to` DataFrame` or `RDD`, it is recommended to use` DataFrame`.
+- When read data from Doris , support the completion of data filtering on the `Doris` side to reduce the amount of data transmission.
-- Support the completion of data filtering on the `Doris` side to reduce the amount of data transmission.
+- When write data to Doris , you can use ` DataFrame`

 ## Version Compatibility